anonymousacccount/DLModelChanges/README.md

 # ICSE2025 - #175

-We provide the data and source code for the three research questions (RQ) discussed in the paper: An Empirical Study on Requirement Changes in
+We provide the data and source code for the three research question (RQ) discussed in the paper: An Empirical Study on Requirement Changes in
 Deep Learning Models

 The repository is organized into three folders, one for each RQ.